“The Culture Area, South India”

-Various South Indian kinship systems have been identified as
+South Indian kinship systems have been identified as matrilocal, matrilineal,

-cultures tend to give social and mythological prominence to females,
+to give social and mythological prominence to females, and that the

-that the overwhelmingly patriarchal cultures that arrived from the
+overwhelmingly patriarchal cultures that arrived from the North (Brahminism

-(Brahminism and Islam) have not taken hold in the South nearly to the
+and Islam) have not taken hold in the South nearly to the degree that they

 3) Village Religion